JaxHodg/litebot-go/README.md

 - Feature to move/add spoilers to other's messages -!spoil to repost the last message with a spoiler tag -!move #other-channel to repost the message in the new channel
+- WWE Intro Music
+    - Users can set a music clip that will play when they join the server
 - More user friendly
     - Give users more information with !help\
     - Add more tips and other useful information